 The College of Science faculty, staff, and laboratories are located in several buildings across campus, from Crowley Hall near the center of campus to Jordan Hall of Science and McCourtney Hall to the east.
 Scientific discovery has taken place in several buildings throughout campus history—from the early days of LaFortune Hall, then known as Science Hall, to the most current research facilities McCourtney Hall and it's partner building currently under construction.

 Crowley Hall is home to the Department of Applied and Computational Mathematics and Statistics and faculty offices.

 Located on the east side of campus, between the Hesburgh Library and Notre Dame Stadium, the Galvin Life Science Center serves as a central focus to the Department of Biological Sciences.
 The center is home to the departmental office, the major research facilities, and the laboratories of many biological sciences faculty.

 Hayes-Healy is located southwest of the Nieuwland Hall of Science and is connected to Hurley Hall.
 It is home to the Department of Mathematics and faculty from both the Department of Mathematics and the Department of Applied and Computational Mathematics and Statistics.

-Hurley is located on South Quad, across from the Law School and Cushing Hall, and is connected to Hayes-Healy.
+Hurley Hall is located on South Quad, across from the Law School and Cushing Hall, and is connected to Hayes-Healy.
 The building is known for its center piece in the main entrance: a giant globe.
-The Department of Applied and Computational Mathematics and Statistics is housed in this building.
+Faculty from the Department of Applied and Computational Mathematics and Statistics have offices in this building.

 Stepan Chemistry Hall